Kesher Israel Congregation (Harrisburg, Pennsylvania): Rabbinic leadership

 Rabbi Eliezer Silver, as Rav of Harrisburg, served as spiritual leader of Kesher Israel from 1907 to 1925.
 For the larger community, Silver established a Chevra Shas (Talmud Study Society), a Hebrew Free Loan Society, a Hachnossas Orchim (hospitality) organization, and the Harrisburg Hebrew School.

 Rabbi Chaim Ben Zion Notelovitz succeeded Silver as spiritual leader of Kesher Israel from 1925 to 1932.
 Silver's son, Rabbi David L. Silver, then assumed the pulpit for over 50 years, from 1932 to 1983.
 The election of the younger Silver broke with tradition in the fact that he was English-speaking and also had a secular as well as traditional Jewish education.
 He was also clean-shaven.
 Silver helped found the city's Jewish day school, Yeshiva Academy, a Jewish home for the elderly, and a mikveh.

 Silver was succeeded by Rabbi Chaim E. Schertz, whose tenure extended from 1984 to 2008.
 He was succeeded by Rabbi Akiva Males, who was followed by Rabbi Elisha Friedman.
-There is currently no rabbi.
+Rabbi Howard Finkelstein became rabbi in January 2023.